In this page

 - adjustments to applications administered by other organisations

-- non-selection of an application or expression of interest
+- non-selection or approval of an application or expression of interest

 - adjustments to applications under schemes not listed above at Section 2